djwillia/dockerfiles/README.md

    cd mirage-skeleton/stackv4
    ```

 2. Build the unikernel.
-Note that the containers but default will
+Note that the containers by default will
    expect your Solo5 source directory in a specific place
    (`../../solo5`) and pin it during the Mirage/Solo5 build.
 This
    should be fixed so that pinning is optional and the location can be